-Additionally, fatty acids add qualities to foods – and can also be used to modify other well-known materials.
+Additionally, fatty acids add qualities to foods – and other materials.

 In Europe, fatty acids are also produced from tallow fats.
 The basic acids from this production are the C18 stearic and oleic acids.